 - Two hinge hold on the bottom of the door

-- Clear throughout for better view of the spood
+- Clear throughout for a better view of the spood thanks to Cast PERSPEX®

-- Enclosure is not glued together and can be disassembled for maintenance
+- Enclosure is welded together for added durability

 - Easy to use door hatch